Tesla years away from its goal of reaching Apple's market cap

 "It probably is the next generation of cars, but it is ridiculous when you consider what you're paying for as far as future growth prospects," he said.

-Tesla faces stiff competition from high-end car makers such as BMW (BMWG.DE) and Audi (NSUG.DE), who will eventually roll out their own electric cars that are comparable to Tesla's, he said.
+Tesla faces stiff competition from high-end car makers such as BMW and Audi, who will eventually roll out their own electric cars that are comparable to Tesla's, he said.
 Apple, by comparison, has an easier path with selling $200 iPhones.

 Tesla did not respond to a request for comment on this story.